 Consequences for Misuse:

-- While respecting a user’s right to privacy, library staff reserves the right to monitor use of the Internet workstations to ensure compliance with this policy.
+While respecting a user’s right to privacy, library staff reserves the right to monitor use of the Internet workstations to ensure compliance with this policy.
 If the library staff observes any behavior, which they judge to be in conflict with this policy, they have the authority to end the user’s session and may ask the user to remove themselves from library equipment/premises.
 If said user is a minor, parents/guardians will be contacted immediately.
 A user with multiple infractions will forfeit their right to use the library computers.

 Users have the right to a full and impartial review of disciplinary action of a decision they consider unjust.
 Appeals may be made by the parent/guardian of the child under the age of 18.
 An adult may also make appeals.
-Appeals will be made to the following:
+To file an appeal: